mtrojnar/stunnel/BUGS.md

 # stunnel known bugs

-* Shared library for transparent proxy does not support IPv6.
+* The shared library for transparent proxy does not support IPv6.